 Toxic Mold Lawsuits

-In 2016, a New Jersey music teacher was awarded about $1.8 million from the school district she taught in for lung problems caused by toxic mold in her classroom.
-The teacher had complained about water damage in her middle school classroom that was not properly repaired, and she was later diagnosed with asthma and other lung conditions.
+In 2016, for example, a New Jersey music teacher was awarded about $1.8 million after a judge ruled that her lung problems were caused by toxic mold in her classroom.
+The teacher had complained about water damage in the room that was not properly repaired, and she was later diagnosed with asthma and other lung conditions.